Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

-It provides instant social proof and credibility when anyone looks up you or your company online.
+A verified social media account provides instant social proof and credibility when anyone looks up to you or your company online.

-Verification can also help with networking or to push your company toward the forefront of your industry as a trusted option.
+Verification can also help with networking and push your company to your industry’s forefront as a trusted option.

-Getting verified can be pretty difficult to do, and it might take some time, but it is definitely possible.
-And it’s worth it.
+Getting verified on social media can be a challenge, and it might take some time, but it is definitely worth it.

 Unless you’ve got a huge following like Beyonce, becoming a verified account takes some commitment and trial and error.